-While global markets moved into negative territory in 2018, economic data remained broadly positive.
+Global markets strong showing were coupled with, economic data remaining broadly positive.
 Several themes articulated last year continue to hold.
-The backdrop of increasing market volatility and a shift toward increased nationalistic economic policies are likely to persist, and increase global volatility going forward.
 Geopolitical instability in Asia and the Middle East will continue to influence market perceptions, largely to the negative.
 In addition, U.S. economic and foreign policy shifts are expected to potentially contribute to elevated levels of geopolitical instability.
 Developed markets will continue to grapple with aging populations and high legacy costs.

-Low interest rates may compress returns across all asset classes.
-The U.S. has signaled that it will pause its monetary tightening policy and expand fiscal policy through simulative public policy.
-This will eventually put upward pressure on both interest rates and inflation.
-However, interest rate levels remain artificially depressed from a historic perspective.
-This coupled with the increasing likelihood that we are nearing the top of the business cycle will make it difficult to meet return objectives in the near term, placing additional stress on financial systems.
+Low interest rates may compress returns across all asset classes moving forward.
+The U.S. Federal Reserve has signaled that it is willing to continue monetary expansion policy through rate cuts or repurchases in the repo markets to suppress rates.
+This coupled with the increasing likelihood that we are nearing the top of the business cycle may make it difficult to meet return objectives in the near term, placing additional stress on financial systems.